karencofre/TicTacToeApp/README.md

 Users should be able to:

-- Connect to two different endpoints of the api
+- Connect two Views trough property wrappers

 ### Screenshot
 <p align="center">